szabgab/perlmaven.com/sites/en/pages/scalar-variables.md

 In this part of the [Perl Tutorial](/perl-tutorial), we are going to take a look at the data structures available in Perl and how we can use them.

-In Perl 5 there are basically 3 data structures. <b>Scalars, arrays and hashes</b>.
+In Perl 5 there are basically 3 data structures. **Scalars, arrays and hashes**.
 The latter is also known as dictionaries, look-up tables or associative arrays in other languages.

 {% youtube id="4jyGQPGXOK0" file="modern-perl-tutorial-part-02-scalars.ogv" %}

-Variables in Perl are always preceded with a sign called a <b>sigil</b>.
+Variables in Perl are always preceded with a sign called a **sigil**.
 These signs are `$` for scalars, `@` for arrays, and `%` for hashes.

 A scalar can contain a single value such as a number or a string.
 It can also contain a